cybertec-postgresql/pgwatch/docs/concept/components.md

 The main development idea around pgwatch was to do the minimal work needed and not to reinvent the wheel - meaning that pgwatch is mostly just about gluing together already some proven pieces of software for metrics storage and using Grafana for dashboarding.
-So here a listing of components that can be used to build up a monitoring setup around the pgwatch metrics collector.
+So here is a listing of components that can be used to build up a monitoring setup around the pgwatch metrics collector.
 Note that most components are not mandatory and for tasks like metrics storage there are many components to choose